hadley/r-pkgs/intro.md

 As Hilary Parker puts it in her [introduction to packages](http://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/): "Seriously, it doesn't have to be about sharing your code (although that is an added benefit!).
 It is about saving yourself time."

 A package doesn't need to be complicated.
 You can start with a minimal subset of useful features and slowly build up over time.
 While there are strict requirements if you want to publish a package to the world on CRAN (and many of those requirements are useful even for your own packages), most packages won't end up on CRAN.
+You can even use packages to structure your data analyses, as Robert M Flight discusses in a [series of blog posts](http://rmflight.github.io/posts/2014/07/analyses_as_packages.html).
 Packages are really easy to create and use once you have the right set of tools.

 Anytime you create some reusable set of functions you should put it in a package.
 It's the easiest path because packages come with conventions: you don't need to figure them out for yourself.
 You'll start with just your R code in the `R/` directory, and over time you can flesh it out with documentation (in `man/`), vignettes (in `vignettes/`), compiled code (in `src/`), data sets (in `data/`), and tests (in `inst/tests`).